Michael Fehlings: Biography

 His research has impacted clinical practice as evidenced by the 2012 publication of results from the Surgical Timing in Acute Spinal Cord Injury Study (STASCIS), which provided direct clinical trials evidence that early decompressive surgery improves neurological and functional outcomes after spinal cord injury.
 This trial is having an important impact on how spinal trauma is managed.
-In 2017 Dr. Fehlings was involved in an international effort to develop clinical practice guidelines for degenerative cervical myelopathy and traumatic spinal cord injury.
+In 2017 and 2024 Dr. Fehlings led an international effort to develop clinical practice guidelines for degenerative cervical myelopathy and traumatic spinal cord injury.
 Dr. Fehlings' work demonstrating that midcervical excitatory interneurons are essential for the maintenance of breathing in non-traumatic cervical SCI and critical for promoting respiratory recovery after traumatic SCI was published in Nature.

 Honours

 Dr. Fehlings has been honoured with several awards and medals including the Reeve-Irvine Medal in Spinal Cord Injury (2012, jointly with Dr. Tator), the Olivecrona Award by the Karolinska Institute (2009), the Henry Farfan award from the North American Spine Society (2013), and the Richard H. Winn prize (2013), presented by the Society of Neurological Surgeons.
 He received the Diamond Jubilee medal (2013) for his ground-breaking work in childhood neurodevelopmental disorders and spinal cord injury and disease.
 This was presented by Canadian Prime Minister Stephen Harper.
 He has also been inducted into the Canadian Academy of Health Science and as a Fellow of the Royal Society of Canada.

 In 2016 he received the Mentor of the Year Award from the Royal College of Physicians and Surgeons.
 Dr. Fehlings is frequently invited to speak internationally and has spoken in over 35 countries.
 He was described, during the Henry Farfan Award ceremony, as the "single most influential active spinal cord injury researcher and clinician in the world".
 In 2019, the Right Honourable Jacinda Ardern, Prime Minister of New Zealand, presented him with the Ryman Prize for his work enhancing the quality of life for older people.
+In 2025 Dr. Fehlings was awarded the King Charles III Coronation Medal in recognition of significant contributions and service to Canada.